ali-ghorbani-k/Credit-Risk-Management/README.md

     1. __Bureau__ : This table includes information for all client's previous credits provided by other financial institution that were reported to Credit Bureau.
     Each credit in bureau table is represented by a bureau id (__SK_ID_BUREAU__) which is related to the one id of loan application (__SK_ID_CURR__).
 One SK_ID_CURR can have
     0,1,2 or more related previous credits (SK_ID_BUREAU) in bureau table showing a one-to-many relationship.
     2. __Bureau_balance__ : This table includes information related to the monthly balance of previous credits in Credit Bureau.
-This table has one row for each month of         history of every previous credit reported to Credit Bureau – i.e the table has (#loans in sample * # of relative previous credits * # of months where we have some history     observable for the previous credits) rows.
+This table has one row for each month of         history of every previous credit reported to Credit Bureau – i.e the table has (#loans in sample, #of relative previous credits, #of months where we have some history     observable for the previous credits) rows.

 2. __Home Credit__: